-Through a collective scientific approach as well as a methodical analysis, the organisation provides answers to the environmental uncertainties and global warming red flags our governments face in order to allow them to communicate with their citizenry about the environmental challenges and strategies that can be initiated to attenuate the trend and promote adaptation.
+Through a collective scientific approach as well as a methodical analysis.
+The organisation provides answers to the environmental uncertainties and global warming red flags our governments face in order to allow them to communicate with their citizenry about the environmental challenges and strategies that can be initiated to attenuate the trend and promote adaptation.

-The data collected from various laboratories and scientific communities around the world are evaluated and transcribed benevolently within their annual reports.
+So, the data collected from various laboratories and scientific communities around the world are evaluated and transcribed benevolently within their annual reports.
 The IPCC work is shared amongst three Working Groups (WG), a Task Force and a Task Group.
 The WGI aims at assessing the physical scientific basis of the climate system and climate change.
 The WGII, on the other hand, estimates the vulnerability of socio-economic and natural systems to climate change while the WGIII aims at providing options for mitigating climate change through limiting or preventing greenhouse gas emissions (GHG).

 Décryptage du troisième volet du 6e Rapport du GIEC (WGIII)